FaiyazAwsaf/convex-sandbox-chatbot/README.md

 # Convex Sandbox Chatbot

-A chatbot where every conversation thread gets its own isolated Daytona VM.
-The Pi Agent reasoning loop runs **inside** that VM — not on the Next.js server.
-Convex is the real-time backend/database.
-TypeScript throughout.
+This project is a sandboxed chatbot architecture where every conversation spins up its own isolated VM running a Pi Agent.
+The agent can execute tools (bash, read/write/edit files, grep, glob, webfetch, websearch) inside its VM, while the Convex backend orchestrates threads, sessions, and tool logs.

 ---